JakeRyan22/Coding-Projects-Portfolio/README.md

-# Coding-Projects-Portfolio
+# Project Portfolio Home
-This Repository contains my completed coding projects.
-Each branch contains all of the code and other files needed to run them.
-There is also a read me in each branch with a brief explanation of each project.
+This repository hosts an html website with my completed projects neatly laid out, as well as code for past projects.